majidhajric/quiz-backend/README.md

 A simple service which registers itself with discovery-service.
 Run multiple instances on different ports.
-It is used by gateway and caller-sevice.
+It is used by gateway and caller-service.